Blazemeter/blazemeter-gem/README.md

 ### Usage from the Ruby code

-To use BlazeMeter in your ruby code, first you must include it:
+To use BlazeMeter in your Ruby code, first you must include it:

      require "blazemeter"